exasol/cloud-storage-extension/doc/user_guide/user_guide.md

 PARALLELISM = 'nproc()*4'
 ```

-Or to a higher static number as `PARALLELISM = '16'` that will use 16 importer
+Or set it to a higher static number as `PARALLELISM = '16'` that will use 16
-processes in total.
+importer processes in total.

 We **recommend** to set the parallelism properly depending on the cluster
 resources (number of cores, memory per node), the number of files and the size